 • Green: Green is an earthy shade that pairs well with browns, grays, and whites.

-• White: White is easily the most popular color for gutters.
+• White: White and off-white are the most popular colors for gutters.

 How Do You Maintain Black Gutters?